Update From Pollitecon Publications

 Pollitecon on Facebook

-simply log onto Facebook and send a request to become
+timeline, simply log onto Facebook and send a request to become a friend.

 SBS Interview on The Rising Sun and Lerin in Mourning

-of Pollitecon's newest book, Lerin In Mourning.
+translation and printing of Pollitecon's newest book, Lerin In Mourning.

-The Rising Sun sold out about three years ago and is one
+The Rising Sun sold out about three years ago and is one of the best

 and in Macedonian Here.